christopherstenson/christopherstenson.github.io/_posts/2017-02-01-example-objects.md

 ### Quote

+> "What do you get when you cross an insomniac, an unwilling agnostic and a dyslexic?"
+>
+> "I give."
+>
+> "You get someone who stays up all night torturing himself mentally over the question of whether or not there's a dog."

 > They who can give up essential liberty to obtain a little temporary safety, deserve neither liberty nor safety.
 >
 > _Benjamin Franklin_